hellospiral/data_structures_and_algorithms/README.md

 Teaching myself classic CS101 material.

-I'm learning the material in Python, writing solutions to the problems in Ruby, and then translating the answers from Python into Ruby. :)
+I'm learning the material in Python and writing solutions in Ruby ;)

 ## Curriculum to cover: